 Securities borrowed and securities loaned are carried at the amounts of cash collateral advanced or received.
 Securities borrowed transactions require the Company to deposit cash or other collateral with the lender.
 The Company receives cash or collateral in an amount generally in excess of the market value of securities loaned.
 The Company monitors the market value of securities borrowed and loaned on a daily basis and may require counterparties to deposit additional collateral or return collateral pledged, when appropriate.

-Securities failed to deliver and receive represent the contract value of securities which have not been received or delivered by settlement date.
+Securities failed to deliver and securities failed to receive represent the contract value of securities which have not been delivered or received, respectively, by settlement date.

 Securities Purchased under Agreements to Resell and Securities Sold under Agreements to Repurchase